carbonatedcaffeine/Alpine-Linux-Chroot/README.md

 # Alpine-Linux-Chroot
 Chrooting Alpine Linux is fun! also featured in UserLAnd: [Check it out!](https://github.com/CypherpunkArmory/UserLAnd-Assets-Alpine)

-And don't woorry, I added Alpine to UserLAnd so I have some rights
+And don't worry, I added Alpine to UserLAnd so I have some rights

 ### Other important stuff
 : [Wiki](https://github.com/EnderNightLord-ChromeBook/Alpine-Linux-Chroot/wiki)